Health risk. Are you prepared?

 What to do in case of influenza or pandemic influenza

-• Consult your general doctor or the prevention department of your local health authority.
-To get reliable and up-to-date information about vaccination and the disease
+• Consult your general doctor or your local health authority's prevention department to get reliable and up-to-date information about vaccination and the disease.

-• Use the vaccination only after having consulted your doctor or your local health authority.
-Vaccination protects you from the virus, but for some people it may not be recommended.
+• Use the vaccination only after consulting your doctor or local health authority.
+Vaccination protects you from the virus, but it may not be recommended for some people.

-• Consult the websites and follow the official announcements of the institutions.
-To be properly updated on the situation
+• Consult the websites and follow the official announcements of the institutions to be correctly updated on the situation.

-• If you have a sick person in your home, avoid sharing personal items to avoid transmission
+• If you have a sick person in your home, avoid sharing personal items to prevent transmission.

-Assistance to people with disabilities in emergency situations requires some special precautions.
+Assistance to people with disabilities in emergencies requires special precautions.

-These recommendations are of interest and concern everyone, even if there are no disabled people living in our house: during an emergency, it may happen that you have to rescue not only your family, but also friends, colleagues, acquaintances, neighbors, schoolmates, people in need of help that you might meet by chance.
-It is good that everyone has at a minimum knowledge of the fundamentals of how to help people with disabilities.
+These recommendations are important for everyone to consider, even if there are no disabled individuals living in our household.
+In an emergency, you may need to rescue not only your family but also friends, colleagues, acquaintances, neighbors, classmates, or others in need of help whom you may encounter by chance.
+It's beneficial for everyone to have at least a basic understanding of how to assist people with disabilities.

 If a person with a disability lives with you and your family

-• Check the emergency plans - municipal, school, workplace - paying attention to what may be crucial to the rescue of people with disabilities in order to avoid any doubts or uncertainty.
+• Check the emergency plans - municipal, school, workplace - paying attention to what may be crucial to the rescue of people with disabilities to avoid any doubts or uncertainty.

-• Find out the main architectural barriers in your area - stairs, steps, bottlenecks, perception barriers - they are all obstacles for a possible evacuation.
+• Find out the main architectural barriers in your area - stairs, steps, bottlenecks, perception barriers - all obstacles to a possible evacuation.

 • Help the person with a disability to collaborate as much as possible to boost his confidence in overcoming the situation and avoid wasting time and unnecessary actions.

-• Install alarm signals - acoustic, optical, mechanical, tactile, etc. - that can be understood by the person with a disability.
+• Install alarm signals - acoustic, optical, mechanical, tactile, etc. - that the person with a disability can understand.

-• Identify at least one accessible escape route to a safe place, so as to be prepared for an emergency.
+• Identify at least one accessible escape route to a safe place to be prepared for an emergency.

 During the emergency